Frequently Asked Questions

 How long does it take to get an encroachment permit?
 Top

-It is recommended that you allow six to nine months to receive your encroachment permit from the CVFPB.
-If an application package is complete when submitted, and includes all CEQA documentation, the time required to issue an encroachment permit could be less.
+It is recommended that you allow six to eighteen months to receive your encroachment permit from CVFPB.
+The time required to issue and encroachment permit depends on completeness of application submittal and project complexity.

 Does my encroachment permit application get forwarded to other permitting agencies?
 Top